hackerb9/vt340test/errata.md

 ### EK-VT3XX-TP-001

+First edition of text programming.
 There is a newer version of this manual which may not have these errors, but it has not yet been checked.

 * DECSSDT: Select Status Line Type incorrectly uses a hyphen as the terminating character instead of a tilde.
 The manual should read: